lhfmartin/static-website-visits/js/README.md

 ### Setting up

 1. Download `record-visit.js` and move it inside the project directory
-2. Put the API url into the `const`:
+2. Put the Lambda function url into the `API_URL`:
 ``` js
 const API_URL = ""; //TODO
 ```